 Aspirin belongs to a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDS).
 NSAIDs help to reduce pain, inflammation or help with fever symptoms.
 However, in this post, I will discuss a different use of low-dose aspirin, also known as baby aspirin.
 The following will be covered in this post:

-- definition and indicated use of baby aspirin
+- Definition and indicated use of baby aspirin

-- different forms of a low dose aspirin
+- Different forms of a low dose aspirin

-- possible side effects
+- Possible side effects

-What is Baby Aspirin?Baby aspirin refers to aspirin 75mg tablets.
+Baby aspirin refers to aspirin 75mg tablets.
 Low-dose aspirin is used as blood-thinning medicine to prevent the formation of blood clots.